wmachuca/HulkStore-FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.2.

+## Important

+Update the ServiceURL located in "src/app/services/products.service.ts" before serve or build, this depends on your HulkStore-BackEnd configuration.
+By default we have "http://localhost:8084/HulkStore/services/products".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.